Come learn more about the Bible.

 Any woman in St. John’s Parish is invited to join and participate in enjoying social fellowship once a month.

 Activities: Promotes fellowship and addressing the needs of the St. John’s Parish and Healdsburg community.
-These efforts include periodic blanket and towels collections for the homeless, gifting children in foster care, an annual used eyeglass collection, and helping St. Vincent De Paul Ministry with Christmas Family Gifts.
+These efforts include periodic blanket and towels collections for the homeless, and helping St. Vincent De Paul Ministry with Christmas Family Gifts.
+Ladies Guild has also had collections for infant and toddler clothing which were donated to Catholic Charities for those in need.
 A specific group maintains the votive candles.
 Have assisted in donut coffee socials and receptions after Mass.

 For more information about the Ladies Guild and/or to inquire about becoming a member, contact: